Effective Date: January 1, 2020

-- You can stop marketing text messages, by replying “STOP” our promotional text messages, or
+- You can stop marketing text messages, by replying “STOP” our promotional text messages.

-- You can contact us with your request as noted in the How to Contact Us section below.
+- You can stop promotional postal mail by contacting us with your request as noted in the How to Contact Us section below.

-Some of our websites support Interest Based Advertising efforts by third parties.
-Industry groups such as the Digital Advertising Alliance, or the European Interactive Digital Advertising Alliance if you are located in the European Union, have developed services to help you manage your Interest Based Advertising preferences.
+Some of our websites support Interest Based Advertising efforts by Third Parties.
+Industry groups such as the Digital Advertising Alliance have developed services to help you manage your Interest Based Advertising preferences.

 You can opt-out of tracking used to understand website utilization provided by Google Analytics by visiting https://tools.google.com/dlpage/gaoptout.